midasum/vitest-bdd/README.md

 )
 ```

-For ReScript, the bindings are a little bit simpler for now:
+For ReScript, the bindings are a little bit simpler without the possibility to rename the "step" function.

+Please note that due to limitations with the type system, we cannot have multiple arguments for "Given" in rescript.
+You need to add a step for extra parameters or use a table.

 ```rescript
 // src/domain/test/CalculatorSteps.res